 When strengths are overdone or used in the wrong way, they can lead to negative unintended consequences and undermine performance and relationships.
 In fact, this is arguably the greatest source of performance and relationships problems for individuals, teams and even whole organisations.
 And the higher one progresses in an organisation, the greater the impact of overdrive behaviours.
 Our history is replete with examples of leaders who have failed because or lopsided leadership, including Margaret Thatcher, Silvio Berlusconi and the ex-CEO of RBS, Fred Goodwin.

+There are numerous triggers to overdrive behaviour and understanding these triggers is the first step in reducing these risks.
 We have found that there a three types of overdrive risks that show up most often:

 Many people, especially those who don’t engage in much reflection and self-improvement, develop deeply habituated ways of dealing with tasks and decisions based on what’s worked for them in the past.
 These habits are often developed over years, and even decades, and are therefore stubborn and difficult to change.
 For example, a newly promoted technical manager might continue to apply their Results-focus and Decisiveness strengths in the same way they used them before assuming people management responsibilities, as these worked well for them in an individual contributor role.
 However, the effect of these strengths in their new role are likely to demotivate members of their team as decisions are made autocratically and without any attempt to involve the team.